voperson/voperson/voPerson.md

-*voPerson* is both a set of recommendations and an ldap attribute schema (object class), intended to provide a common reference point for attribute management within a Virtual Organization (VO).
+*voPerson* is both a set of recommendations and an ldap attribute schema (object class), intended to provide a common reference point for attribute management within a Virtual Organization (VO)<sup>1</sup>.
 The primary goal is to provide a common deployment model to facilitate application integration within the organization.
 Although the primary audience is virtual organizations, this object class may be useful for others as well.

 It is expected that voPerson will be used alongside the *[eduPerson](http://macedir.org/specs/eduperson)* object class, which in turn is expected to be used alongside *[person](https://tools.ietf.org/html/rfc4519)*,